VeinDevTtv/menaa_linktree/README.md

 ## Discord announcements (frontend-triggered)

-This app posts event reminders to a Discord channel via webhook, triggered from the browser.
+This app can post event reminders to a Discord channel via webhook, triggered from the browser.

 1. Set environment variable (Project Settings → Environment Variables):